ilya-pi/OkTcpPortMapper/README.md

 ### Running

-To simple ways to run it, first — go with the speacilly designated for that maven profile, like this:
+Two simple ways to launch it, first: go with the speacilly designated maven profile:

     mvn -Papp test

 > NOTE:
-> This would launch app with default configuration provided in the `proxy.properties`, can be found under
+> This would launch app with default configuration provided in the `proxy.properties`, that can be found under
-> `./src/main/resources/proxy.properties`; args are specified in `pom.xml`, executed in a separate
+> `./src/main/resources/proxy.properties`; args are specified in `pom.xml`, whole thing is executed in a separate
 > to maven build thread

-Second, build it and go manual:
+Second: build and go manual:

     mvn clean install
     cd target/